 The rumor prompted a flood of angry posts to the Facebook page of Buffalo Wild Wings, accusing the chain of ejecting armed police officers (despite any specific information suggesting the rumor was credible):

 Is this true?
 Did you actually kick out law enforcement officers that were on duty?
 Seriously the only people that is going to stop is the honest law abiding citizens.
 So that leaves your establishment full of gun toting thugs, with the law abiding citizens unable to defend themselves.
 WING STOP here I come.

 Although the level of outrage might have suggested otherwise, Buffalo Wild Wings didn’t recently ban guns from their restaurants.
-Displeased former fans of the restaurant must have missed window decals announcing the policy (images of which are rife online), and forum posts dating back to at least 2004 detail the existence of a gun ban at some Buffalo Wild Wings locations.
+Window decals announcing the policy (images of which are rife online), and forum posts dating back to at least 2004 detail the existence of a gun ban at some Buffalo Wild Wings locations.